 Ironically enough, it’s this act of generosity that gets Mary and J.B. in trouble.
-When J.B. hands the hat salesman Van Buren (Franklin Pangborn, My Man Godfrey, The Palm Beach Story, Sullivan’s Travels, Now, Voyager) his card, Van Buren takes note of Mary’s outrageously expensive coat and new hat, and makes a nasty but not entirely insane assumption…this girl must be the famous financier’s mistress!
+When J.B. hands the hat salesman Van Buren (Franklin Pangborn) his card, Van Buren takes note of Mary’s outrageously expensive coat and new hat, and makes a nasty but not entirely insane assumption.
+This girl must be the famous financier’s mistress!
 Why else would he take her shopping?

 Van Buren goes to work with his valuable, if wrong, information.
 In another ironic twist, Van Buren knows who J.B. is, but J.B. never introduces himself to Mary, so she remains in the dark about the identity of this fur-coat-gifting man.

-Within a few minutes of her arrival, Mary is called into the editor’s office and asked about the coat.
+Within a few minutes of her arrival, the editor calls Mary into his office and asked about the coat.
 She tells the truth, but they don’t believe that the fur coat fell from the sky.
 Who would?
 They demand the real story.

 In a lovely sight gag, Mary looks up at a portait of George Washington as she desperately tries to think of a good lie.
 There’s Americana sprinkled everywhere in the office, which makes it even more ironic when Mary’s co-workers disbelieve her honesty and goodness.
 This is supposed to be a place of clean minds and open hearts!
 Humbug.